 29) Why didn't John Adams attend the Constitutional Convention?

 Likewise, John Adams did not attend.
-He was in the United Kingdom, serving as the first American Minister to the ambassador to Great Britain, from Apr 1, 1785 until Mar 30, 1788.
+He was in the United Kingdom, serving as the first American Ambassador to Great Britain, from Apr 1, 1785 until Mar 30, 1788.
 After his return, he became the first vice president, under George Washington.

 30) How long did it take to construct the White House?